elixir-no-nels/rbFlow-Germline/README.md

 The `runOnNode.sbatch` script receives the variables and here's a description of what they do:
 	* INPUTS is used to copy the input files in the INPUTS directory to the `/scratch/rbFlowGermline/Inputs` directory.
 	* TSV and REFERENCE puts the path to the tsv file and reference file choices in the start command for rbFlow, i.e `ruby wf_elixir_GermlineCaller_csv_singularity.rb -i $TSV -o Outputs -r $REFERENCE -l Outputs/Log.log -e singularity -t 16 -m 55 `.
-	* INTERVAL is also added to the start command if it has been set, i.e `ruby wf_elixir_GermlineCaller_csv_singularity.rb -i $TSV -o Outputs -r $REFERENCE -l Outputs/Log.log -e singularity -t 16 -m 55 $INTERVAL`.
+	* INTERVAL is also added to the start command if it has been set, i.e `ruby wf_elixir_GermlineCaller_csv_singularity.rb -i $TSV -o Outputs -r $REFERENCE -l Outputs/Log.log -e singularity -t 16 -m 55 -b $INTERVAL`.
 See the explanation for the runOnNode.sbatch script for information about the if, then, else statement that runs the workflow either with or without an interval file.
 	* Then the `runOnNode.sbatch` script is started.
 6. The `runOnNode.sbatch` script does the following
 	* First there are hardcoded settings for slurm to set the following variables.